NHSDigital/eps-dynamodb-poc/README.md

 ## Development

-It is recommended that you use visual studio code and a devcontainer as this will install all necessary components and correct versions of tools and languages.
+It is recommended that you use Visual Studio Code in a Linux environment with a dev container, as this will install all necessary components and correct versions of tools and languages.

-See https://code.visualstudio.com/docs/devcontainers/containers for details on how to set this up on your host machine.
-The project uses [SAM](https://aws.amazon.com/serverless/sam/) to develop and deploy the APIs and associated resources.
+### WSL

+If you are using a Windows machine, you will need to install WSL v2+ as detailed [here](https://docs.microsoft.com/en-us/windows/wsl/install).

+### Docker

+You will need Docker.
+This is straightforward enough in a Linux environment, but if you are using WSL then you'll need to install Docker Desktop for Windows as detailed [here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#install-docker-desktop) and then do the following:
+- Go to Docker Desktop
+- Click the _Settings_ cog icon at the top
+- Click _Resources_, then _WSL integration_
+- Enable WSL integration for your WSL distribution by enabling the slider

+Restart your machine and run `sudo docker ps` command in WSL to check that the setup is complete.

+You will need to install the Dev Containers extension for VS Code.
+The extension will then prompt you to _Reopen in Container_.
+Do this.

+### Commit signing

 All commits must be made using [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).